railsadminteam/rails_admin/docs/translations.md

 [[https://github.com/sferik/rails_admin/tree/df631d6d4ed49a5417d8135000611c37f6a3ed9b/config/locales]]

 ## Datepicker
-If your model has a date/datetime attribute and the date string is translated on the frontend, make sure in your translation file there is a key called `month_names`.
+If you use the rails-i18n gem and your model has a date/datetime attribute, you may need add a key called `month_names` in your translation file.
 A good example is provided by the comment here: https://gist.github.com/simonc/3a21074223d2f36a7232#gistcomment-1574237.

-This is because RailsAdmin uses https://github.com/Eonasdan/bootstrap-datetimepicker as datepicker, which in turn uses momentjs's locale.
-When RailsAdmin de-localizes a translated date, it needs to translate the string back to English.
+This is because rails-i18n gem which you use may specify the long format like `long: "%Y年%b%d日"`.
+Notice the month field is just a number without translated month name.
+Then rails_admin uses long format by default for its date and datetime fields (https://github.com/sferik/rails_admin/blob/v1.1.0/lib/rails_admin/config/fields/types/date.rb#L11).
+As a result you may need to add month_names in your locale file so rails_admin can correctly delocalize it ( https://github.com/sferik/rails_admin/blob/v1.1.0/lib/rails_admin/support/datetime.rb#L31).
 For more discussion see https://github.com/sferik/rails_admin/issues/982